 Replacement of the 40 MI/d Wagga Water Treatment Plant is Council's most significant asset replacement item.
-The estimated cost is \$45M.
+The estimated cost is \$35M.
 The rated capacity will be increased to 55 MI/d.
-The Concept Design has been completed and selective tenders opened in
+Tenders were accepted in June 2015, with construction commencing in July 2016.
+It is anticipated that physical construction will be completed by November 2016 with commissioning to be completed by February 2017.